IVR Solutions Can Lead to Better Customer Service

 The other major impact on Contact Center IVR Solutions is customers increasingly wanting to use multiple channels such as email, web and chat—often in tandem—for business dealings, growing the number of interactions and driving the traditional contact center to become a customer experience media center.
 Contact Centers use disparate technologies to deliver these various communication channels that customers want to use today.

 These are so different and have been installed at different times that it is a real struggle to have experience in all of them.
-It’s hard enough to get them installed and actually working – But to get them to work together and optimised as they were designed to work is even harder.
+It’s hard enough to get them installed and actually working – But to get them to work together and optimized as they were designed to work is even harder.

 If you look at the technologies they are not really complementary.
 IVR solutions are designed to automate calls and reduce the agent work and WFO is designed to allocate work to agents.

 Equally inbound and outbound calls work differently.
-One is designed to maximise the speed of response and the other is designed to make the highest amounts of calls to any one they can find to talk to.
+One is designed to maximize the speed of response and the other is designed to make the highest amounts of calls to any one they can find to talk to.

 So back to IVR, well the reality is that there is a huge difference between understanding the benefits of speech IVR solutions and actually delivering them properly!
 There is often a complete lack of understanding of the end users’ requirements when deciding where speech can play an appropriate role or not.